DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 ## Output Helpers

 All output helper methods are chainable: each method returns `this` so that the methods can be executed one right after another.
-This allows you to write compact code like this:
+This allows you to write compact code like this.

 ```js
 this.setIndent(4)